 Write a story about a lost city deep in a mine.

-Write a story about going to school on another planet.
+Write a story about going to school on another planet in September.

 Write a story about an invention that cured all diseases.

-Write a story about discovering a journal in the attic.
+Write a story about discovering a gratitude journal in the attic.

 Write a story about a kid who gave back to the community.

-Write a story about a cartoon character knocking at your bedroom window.
+Write a story about a cartoon character knocking at your bedroom window with an eraser.

-Write a story using these words in the narrative: “It is blue” or “The spoon.”
+Write a story using these words in the narrative: “Send the menu, it is blue” or “The spoon has lots.”

-Write a story about a child growing up among wild animals.
+Write a story about a child growing up among wild animals or dinosaurs.

 A letter or email comprises unique elements.
-A person usually writes a letter or email to someone for a specific reason.
+A person usually writes a letter or email to someone for a specific reason and expects the person to respond.

 Write a letter to your parents telling them why you are glad they are your parents.